AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex1.md

 ![Demo](./images/evschema1.png)

-Journey Orchestration will then automatically select some required fields, but you can edit the fields that are made available to Journey Orchestration.
+Adobe Journey Optimizer will then automatically select some required fields, but you can edit the fields that are made available to Adobe Journey Optimizer.

 Click the **pencil** icon to edit the fields.